 Citrix App protection policies work effectively with underlying operating system components, including ICA files.
 Citrix would not be able to provide support if intentional tampering or modification of the underlying components is detected, so as to provide the integrity of policies applied.

 - No anti-keylogging support inside HDX or RDP sessions.
 Endpoint protection is still active.
 This limitation applies to double-hop scenarios only.

 - No feature support when using an unsupported version of the Citrix Workspace app or Citrix Receiver.
 In that case, resources are hidden.

-- App protection is supported for on-premises Citrix Virtual Apps and Desktops deployments and Citrix Virtual Apps and Desktops Service with StoreFront.
+- App protection is supported for on-premises Citrix Virtual Apps and Desktops deployments, and Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) with StoreFront and Workspace.